hashicorp/terraform/website/intro/getting-started/change.html.md

 changed like this.
 You can also completely remove resources and Terraform will know to destroy the old one.

-## Execution Plan
+## Apply Changes

-Let's see what Terraform will do with the change we made.
+After changing the configuration, run `terraform apply` again to see how Terraform will apply this change to the existing resources.

 ```
-$ terraform plan
+$ terraform apply
 # ...

 -/+ aws_instance.example